wpexpertsio/license-manager-woocommerce/readme.txt

 * **Product Download Detail** - Enters a change log and product version from the settings.
 * **Validate Customer Licenses** - Validate customer licenses using their ID.
 * **Ping Request** - Create a ping request to check the client-server connection.
+* **New License Key Upon Subscription renewal** - Issue a new license key upon each subscription renewal.
+* **Extend License Key Upon Subscription** - Extend the existing license key with each subscription renewal.
 View License Manager for WooCommerce Pro [pricing plans](https://www.licensemanager.at/pricing/).

 #### API